Broadway Cares/Equity Fights AIDS: Broadway's Masked Singer

-"Broadway's Masked Singer" is a charity event for BC/EFA based on Fox's The Masked Singer in which celebrities compete in head-to-toe costumes alongside face masks that conceal their identity.
+"Broadway's Masked Singer" is a charity event for BC/EFA based on Fox's The Masked Singer in which celebrities compete in head-to-toe costumes with face masks that conceal their identity.
 Eight various costumed Broadway stars competed against each other over the course of the event.
 The event was produced by the Broadway-Talk Live Network and featured a celebrity panel from various aspects of the theatre industry.
 There were three episodes that aired on Broadway Cares' YouTube channel through the week of April 26–30, 2021.
 Voting was handled through donations in the name of a contestant to Broadway Cares and at the end of each round, the competitor with the least amount in donations was unmasked and eliminated.
 It was hosted by Michael Hull and Dylan Bustamante and the panel throughout the episodes included Abby DePhillips, Ben Cameron, Christopher Metzger-Timson, Drew Wutke, Felicia Fitzpatrick, Hayley Podschun, Jackie Cox, Kevin Metzger-Timson, Natalie Weiss, Nick Cearly, Marissa Rosen, Marty Thomas, and Patrick Goodwin.
 Contestants for the first episode on April 26 included the Chicken, the Dalmatian, the Flamingo, and the Whale while contestants for the second episode on April 28 included the Bee, the Elephant, the Potato, and the Shark.
 Contestants for the finale on April 30 included the Bee, the Chicken, the Elephant, the Potato, and the Whale.
 The Whale (Nic Rouleau) was declared the winner and the Bee (Jelani Remy) was the runner-up.
 As of the finale on April 30, $11,623 was raised for the BC/EFA'S COVID-19 Emergency Assistance Fund.